mgavrin/heraldry/README.md

   * Vair
   * Figure out how to go through an image pixel by pixel and swap colors, so you can have arbitrary tinctures of ermine and vair and arbitrary tinctures around a complex line

+* Ambitious future plans
+  * Anki deck
+  * "Battlefield recognizability test" that flashes pairs of arms briefly and asks "same or different"